ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 As the internet has grown, an increasingly large share of the traffic delivered to end users has become video.
 The most recent available estimates found that 75% of the total traffic to end users was video in 2019.
-At that time, the share of traffic that was video had been growing for years and was projected to continue growing (Appendix D of [CVNI]).
+At that time, the share of video traffic had been growing for years and was projected to continue growing (Appendix D of [CVNI]).

-A substantial part of this growth is due to increased use of streaming video, although the amount of video traffic in real-time communications (for example, online videoconferencing) has also grown significantly.
+A substantial part of this growth is due to the increased use of streaming video.
+However, the amount of video traffic in real-time communications (for example, online videoconferencing) has also grown significantly.
 While both streaming video and videoconferencing have real-time delivery and latency requirements, these requirements vary from one application to another.
 For additional discussion of latency requirements, see {{latency-cons}}.